 2.1 A Closer Look at Land Transfer Taxes in British Columbia

 Below we provide a more detailed analysis of the growth the land transfer tax in British Columbia, which increased from $390 million in 2003 to $2.03 billion in 2017.
 Over this period, the only change to the land transfer tax rates was in 2010, when a three per cent tax was levied on the value of property above $2 million.
-While one of the driving forces in the astonishing land transfer tax revenue growth was the 20 per cent increase in the number of annual residential property sales over this time, the increase was mainly due to the 166 per cent increase in the value of the average residential sales price in British Columbia, and primarily driven by Greater Vancouver and the Lower Mainland/Southwest region, where the average residential sales price increased by more than 200 per cent.
-The average fair market value for a property in this region is worth $933,810 in 2017.
+While one of the driving forces in the astonishing land transfer tax revenue growth was the 20 per cent increase in the number of annual residential property sales over this time, the increase was mainly due to the 166 per cent increase in the value of the average residential sales price in British Columbia.
+This was primarily driven by the Greater Vancouver and the Lower Mainland/Southwest region, where the average residential sales price increased by more than 200 per cent.
+The average fair market value for a property in this region was $933,810 in 2017.
 The average fair market value for property in British Columbia, excluding property in the Lower Mainland/Southwest region, was only $431,467.
 Based on these property values, we estimate that in 2017 the land transfer tax on the average residential property outside of the Lower Mainland/Southwest region was $6,646 and in the Lower Mainland/Southwest region, it was roughly $19,850.
-Thus the average land transfer tax paid for a residential property in British Columbia is $14,003.
+The average land transfer tax across BC on residential property was over $14,000.

-Prior to 2017, the land transfer tax was a supplement revenue to the total tax revenues raised by the government, and for the most part the land transfer tax revenues were not nearly as important as property tax revenues.
-Between 2003 and 2015 the land transfer tax raised the equivalent of 44 per cent of property tax revenues.
-However, as seen in Figure 2, over the last two fiscal years, the land transfer tax revenues have increased substantially.
-In 2016 land tax revenues were equivalent to 68 per cent of the provincial property tax.
-More recently in 2017, with the average land transfer tax payable in British Columbia over $14,000 per residential property, the tax raised the equivalent of 89 per cent of the property tax.
+Prior to 2017, the land transfer tax supplemented total tax revenues raised by the provincial government and were not nearly as important as provincial property tax revenues.
+Between 2003 and 2015, the land transfer tax raised the equivalent of 44 per cent of provincial property tax revenues.
+However, as seen in Figure 2, between 2015 and 2017 land transfer tax revenues nearly doubled in British Columbia.
+Land tax revenues were equivalent to 68 per cent of the provincial property tax in 2016 and 89 percent in 2017.

 Figure 2 British Columbia Property Tax and Land Transfer Tax Revenue